 OCSTA Spring and Fall Conferences

-With TechStart’s support, OCSTA holds two conferences annually that include workshops and opportunities for educators across the state to network and share best practices.
+With TechStart’s support, OCSTA holds two conferences annually that include workshops and opportunities for teachers across the state to network and share best practices.

 George Fox Programming Contest